-A lone gray heron, long and narrow with feet straight behind, glided from the northern horizon, slanted downward for a water landing.
+In front of him, a lone gray heron, long and narrow with feet straight behind glided in from the north, slanted downward for a water landing.

-The strange crows that lived in this land circled the Abantu encampment, no doubt having quickly learned that as soon as the large land-dwelling two-leggeds left a roost, there were interesting and tasty items left behind.
+The strange crows that lived in this land circled the Abantu encampment, no doubt having quickly learned that as soon as the large two-leggeds left a roost, there were interesting and tasty items left behind.